marthaberner/react-playground/README.md

-# Your React Storybook
+# React Storybook

 This is a [Storybook](https://storybook.js.org) for quickly building and testing react components.

-To view your react components:

-- Write your components in the `src/components` directory
-- Register them in `src/stories/index.js`
+A playground for building applications with React